arashsari/inventory_apis/README.md

-# NodeJs APIs (movie)
+# NodeJs APIs - IN PROGRESS
-This repo contains nodeJs restfull apis (movies apis - GET/DELETE/POST) and uses [swagger](https://github.com/theganyo/swagger-node-runner) you can find custom validation and security handlers implemented by swagger in the fittings folder.
+This repo contains nodeJs restfull apis (inventory apis - GET/DELETE/POST) and uses [swagger](https://github.com/theganyo/swagger-node-runner) you can find custom validation and security handlers implemented by swagger in the fittings folder.
 You can find es6/es7 coding style in this project.

 ## Documentation